Configuring Users

 You cannot remove the default veeamadmin and veeamso user accounts. |

-- Log in to the Veeam Host Management web UI.
+- Log in to the Veeam Host Management web UI as a Host Administrator.

-- In the main menu, click Users and Roles.
+- In the management pane, click Users and Roles.

 - Select the user.

-- Log in to the Veeam Host Management web UI.
+- Log in to the Veeam Host Management web UI as a Host Administrator.

-- In the main menu, click Users and Roles.
+- In the management pane, click Users and Roles.

 - Select the user.